 Remainder bookshops sprung up slapdash like daffodils in spring only to wither as quickly.
 It seemed as though every book ever published was available somewhere in Oxford at that time.

-In my youth its entrance was as a grand vestibule, as auspicious as a railway station once was and as solemn as the bank manager’s waiting room; all was hushed reverence as a welter of staff pilfered the filing cabinets to locate details of your account.
+In my youth its entrance was as a grand vestibule as auspicious as a railway station once was and as solemn as the bank manager’s waiting room; all was hushed reverence as a welter of staff pilfered the filing cabinets to locate details of your account.
 To open a Blackwell’s account was a rite of passage in your University life, second perhaps to acceptance as a member of the Bodleian Library.
-The only book I ever took on account was A. J. P. Taylor’s wonderful book on the Hapsburg Empire and German unification, his clipped style and roving eye elevated otherwise dreary tales of diplomatic and military middle Europe to flights of imagination.
-I made such a hash of settling the account that I was too ashamed to use it again; I’d have been just as useless even if I were Bismarck.
+The only book I ever took on account was A J P Taylor’s wonderful book on the Hapsburg Empire, Bismarck and German unification, his clipped style and roving eye elevated otherwise dreary tales of diplomatic and military middle Europe to flights of imagination.
+I made such a hash of settling the account that I was too ashamed to use it again, proof that I was destined never to be a future Bismarck.